ootbdev/aobotracker/README.md

 -----

 1. Make sure you have [installed RVM](http://rvm.io/rvm/install).
-2. Clone this repository: `git clone git@github.com:ootbdev/aobotracker.git`
+2. Clone this repository: `git clone git@github.com:ootbdev/aobotracker.git` (Remember to create a ssh key if missing, and upload to github through the web interface.)
 3. When going to the project folder, accept the usage of `.rvmrc`, which will set the Ruby version to 2.0.0 (and will guide you to installing that version if you don't already have it).
+(Make sure your terminal is set up to run as login shell.)
 4. Make a local copy of the Gemfile: `cp Gemfile.template Gemfile`
 5. `bundle install`
 6. Make a local copy of spec_helper: `cp spec/spec_helper.rb.template spec/spec_helper.rb`